 Where can you purchase the morning after pill?

 Good news!
-In the U.S., Plan B One-Step, a one-pill formulation of emergency contraception (EC; also called the "morning after pill") is available on the shelf in the family planning aisle at many pharmacies and drugstores.
-This EC is available without a prescription and has no age restrictions.
+In the United States, several one-pill formulations of emergency contraception (EC; also called the "morning after pill"), including brand name and generic versions, are available on the shelf in the family planning aisle at many pharmacies and drugstores.
+This EC is available without a prescription and has no sales restrictions based on age or gender.
 This means that anyone can buy it without having to show an ID as proof-of-age.
-In the very near future, the generic, less expensive versions of Plan B One-Step will also be available on-the-shelf, without a prescription as well.
-Though the FDA currently requires the labels of generic EC to say that it is intended for use in women ages 17 and older, proof-of-age will not be required at the time of purchase.
 It’s a good idea to call the pharmacy or drugstore first to see which types of EC are available.

-The “morning after pill” is a bit of a misnomer — you can take it immediately following sex that occurs when a birth control method failed or not used.
-However, it can still be effective if taken up to 120 hours afterwards.
+The “morning after pill” is a bit of a misnomer — you can take it immediately following sex that occurs when a birth control method failed or was not used.
+The general recommendation is to take these EC methods within 72 hours after sex; however, it may still be effective if taken up to 120 hours afterwards.
 Bottom line: it’s more effective the sooner it’s taken.
-You may want to get a package to have on hand — that way; you can take EC as soon as possible if you need it.
+You may also want to get a package to have on hand — that way; you can take EC as soon as possible if you need it.
 The price of EC varies by region and pharmacy.

 There are a few other types of EC that require either a prescription or a visit to a health care provider.
 Both options, a precription pill formulation (called Ella) and the copper intrauterine device (IUD) can be effective if used within 120 hours or five days after sex.
 If you'd like to learn more about those options, check out the Emergency Contraception category in the Go Ask Alice! archives.